rainsplashes/rime-trjung/README.md

 The parser program converts character data into a dictionary file for RIME.

-Built on top of [rime-trjuwngkux](https://github.com/shinzoqchiuq/rime-trjuwngkux) using RIME's regex engine
+Schema is built on top of [rime-trjuwngkux](https://github.com/shinzoqchiuq/rime-trjuwngkux) using RIME's regex engine

 The scheme is documented below